rezakhosh78/SIMORGH/README.md

 This is used in:

 - Simple XRAY
-- Advance VPN / Proxy
+- MSP VPN / Proxy
+- Fragment
 - NipoVPN
+- DNS (MasterDNS)

 ---